 A wrongful death claim is the last thing a family member should have to worry about when mourning the loss of a loved one.
 Families may find themselves dealing with an enormous amount of sadness, anger, shock, and even depression because they have just lost someone that they love.
 But in addition to the emotional struggle, most people’s lives cannot just be placed on hold, and there can be many personal matters that families need to attend to.
 It is important that the family is justly compensated for the tragic loss of their loved one and the wrongdoer is held responsible.
 Wrongful death cases can arise from many difference scenarios.
 Auto accidents are usually the most common.
-We at Hepburn, Hernandez and Jung Trial Attorneys will make sure that you do not have to take on any additional stress due to the legal process.
+We at Hepburn, Hernandez and Jung Trial Attorneys, wrongful death attorneys in San Diego, will make sure that you do not have to take on any additional stress due to the legal process.
 There are many burdens that can weigh on the surviving family and we will help you go through the grieving process without worrying about any legal matters.
 We are the law firm with the resources, expertise, and superior training that will allow you to receive the best financial outcome because your loved one’s life has been wrongfully taken away.

-The attorneys at Hepburn, Hernandez and Jung Trial Attorneys will help you determine what types of financial damages can be pursued and recovered in a wrongful death action.
+The wrongful death attorneys at Hepburn, Hernandez and Jung Trial Attorneys will help you determine what types of financial damages can be pursued and recovered in a wrongful death action.
 The following are a few examples of what you and your family could recover in a wrongful death case:

 When someone passes away, their family members are left with the responsibility of covering the funeral expenses.
 Most people do not know that funeral expenses can cost thousands of dollars and families may not be prepared to handle such costs.

 When a person is killed, the incident can include property damage.
 The property damage losses can also be recovered for the decedent’s family.